 The service provider, social housing provider and the client will make a joint decision about ending the service according to the case plan established at the beginning of the tenancy.
 If one party wishes to exit the agreement early, they should notify the other parties as soon as possible.

-Brokerage Funding of up to $2000 can be provided for each Rent Choice client who secures a private rental tenancy, regardless of whether they receive a subsidy or not.
-Brokerage is to be used to assist the client in establishing and maintaining their tenancy and/or to cover relevant work/study related costs.
+Brokerage Funds of up to $2000 can be provided for each Rent Choice client who secures a private rental tenancy, regardless of whether they receive a subsidy or not.
+Brokerage Funds are to be used to assist the client in establishing and maintaining their tenancy and/or to cover relevant work/study related costs.

 A Brokerage Expenditure Plan is completed to examine whether alternate funding options are available e.g. a Leaving Care plan, Supported Independent Living package, Transition to Independent Living Allowance, No Interest Loans etc.

-Brokerage funds will be made available to the client’s nominated support partner following the approval of a Brokerage Expenditure Plan.
+Brokerage Funds will be made available following the approval of a Brokerage Expenditure Plan.
 Up-to-date records of all brokerage provided to each client, including invoices and / or receipts for all goods and services, must be maintained and provided to the social housing provider managing the assistance.